 How can we better help you navigate the challenges of the likes of: self-service adoption, the best use of artificial intelligence and automation, tackling people and cultural issues, ITSM framework and best practice confusion, etc?

-And in a year that expects to see even more security breaches than 2017 (FYI the increase between 2016 and 2017 was 40%), a greater focus on customer experience (CX), a new version of ITIL, and the GDPR law coming into effect (but only to name a few things), what practical ITSM advice and tips would most benefit you and your organization?
+And in a year that expects to see even more security breaches than 2017 (FYI the increase between 2016 and 2017 was 40%), a greater focus on customer experience (CX), a new version of ITIL, and the GDPR law coming into effect (but only to name a few things), what help with ITSM and practical tips would most benefit you and your organization?

 Creating the 2018 ITSM.tools content pipeline